diwdom/diwa/README.md

 # diwa
 Hello, this is a sample repository.
+This repository will be used to experiment with GitHub.